Mazid2003/AI-Based-Content-analysis-using-NLP/README.md

-This is a project based on Natural Language Processing(NLP). where user can give a input as pdf file and can ask queries related to the content which is present in that pdf file.
-Our model tries to answer those queries and retrieve the content related to that query.
-In this project, we have used a popular python framework (Flask) which is used to integrate the designing and frontend part of the website

-Here logo_detection_query_model.py is the python file where our NLP model is present.
+**📜 NLP-Based Query Retrieval from PDFs**

+This project is a Natural Language Processing (NLP) web application that allows users to upload a PDF file and ask queries related to its content.
+The system processes the document, understands the context, and retrieves the most relevant text segments that answer the user's question.

+**🔹 Features**
+✅ Upload a PDF file as input.
+✅ Ask queries related to the content of the uploaded document.
+✅ Retrieves the most relevant answers from the document.
-app1.py is the flask code, which consists of the integration of the NLP model and designing part of the project.
+✅ Built using Flask for seamless integration between the NLP model and frontend.

-templates is a folder which consists of .html file.
-In this project we have 2 .html files one is for input reading and another is for retrieving the output.

-static is a folder which consists of styling part of the entire website, where you can add background images, .css file etc
+**🔹 Project Structure**
+📂 logo_detection_query_model.py → The NLP model that processes PDFs and retrieves relevant text.
+📂 app1.py → The Flask backend, integrating the NLP model with the website interface.
+📂 templates/ → Contains HTML files for input submission and displaying results.
+📂 static/ → Holds CSS files and assets for styling the web app.

+**🔹 Technologies Used**

+Python (Flask, SentenceTransformers, FAISS, PyMuPDF)

+HTML, CSS (Frontend design)

+FAISS (Efficient similarity search)

+Sentence Transformers (all-MiniLM-L6-v2) for semantic search